qmk/qmk_firmware/docs/newbs_flashing.md

 ### DFU

-For the DFU bootloader, when you're ready to compile and flash your firmware, open up your terminal windo and run the built command:
+For the DFU bootloader, when you're ready to compile and flash your firmware, open up your terminal window and run the built command:

     make <my_keyboard>:<my_keymap>:dfu